 Mildly Military: James wouldn't get away with the crap he pulls, but seeing as his "Company" is woefully understaffed and he's the one in charge, he does.

 Military Maverick: This film works as a deconstruction of this trope.
 James' unorthodox and reckless tactics nearly get everyone killed multiple times (especially early on in the movie), and seem shocking rather than cool and badass.
 The toll it takes on his sanity seems to be quite high.

 Mood Whiplash: There's a scene where Eldridge, in the midst of being med-evaced, curses James out with great bitterness for getting him shot, and then immediately has a big smile and brotherly words for Sanborn.
 With no pause in between.

 Cambridge awkwardly forcing some civilians to move their stuff, then awkwardly waving them goodbye in an almost comical scene.
 Then he explodes.

-Not So Small Role: Subverted to keep an Anyone Can Die mood; characters played by major actors Ralph Fiennes, David Morse and Guy Pearce have less than 10 minutes screen time each, and both Fiennes and Pearce die in said short appearances.
+Not-So-Small Role: Subverted to keep an Anyone Can Die mood, as several easily recognizable people die: major actors Ralph Fiennes, David Morse and Guy Pearce have less than 10 minutes screen time each, and both Fiennes and Pearce die in said short appearances.

 Obligatory War Crime Scene: An officer insists that an Iraqi prisoner of war is "not going to make it."
 When the scene cuts away, a gunshot is audible.